bahim22/work/Docs2/AplusDoc.md

 ### Motherboard

 - `Power connectors` – Any component cannot operate without power and the same goes for a motherboard.
 The power connector is a 20/24-pin connector that sits near to the processor socket on some hardware while is present beside the right edge in others.
 It’s the area where the main connector attaches and thus, supplies power to all components.
 - `Processor socket` – It is a central unit present on the motherboard located on the center and the main function of it is to hold the entire processor.
-In layman’s terms, it is called “the brain of a computer”.
+  - CPU is the brain of a computer.
-- `Video card slot` – It does not require much explanation as it remains one of the most common components.
-Just as the name suggests, a video card slot attaches a card.
-It is a PCI-Express slot.
-High-end gaming PCs have motherboards that comprise of multiple video card slots.
+- `Video card slot` – attaches video card, usually with a PCI-Express slot.
+Gaming PC's can have multiple slots for video cards.
-- `Memory slots` – These slots are usually situated on the upper right area of the motherboard and carry a computer’s memory modules.
-Slots can differ in number and it usually depends on the motherboard.
-It starts at 2 and goes up to 8 slots.
-The latter number is usually present on gaming PCs’ motherboards.
-Users generally pay close attention to the memory of the motherboard when buying it.
-Modern motherboards have the DDR3 memory that is now industry standard.
-Basically, the number of slots determines the capacity of memory on a motherboard.
+- `Memory slots` – Usually in upper right-hand side of MoBo and carry a computer’s memory modules.
+Slots differ depending on the Mobo and can range from 2 to 8+ slots (on gaming PC's).
+Industry standard is DDR3 memory.
+The memory capacity of the motherboard depends on the # of slots.
-- `IDE & SATA ports` – These ports are used to allow connectivity for optical drives and storage devices.
-IDE is rather outdated, so it is not much common anymore to be found on motherboards.
-IDE was replaced by SATA interface because it is smaller and faster.
-In fact, it can allow speeds up to 600 MB/s.
+- `IDE & SATA ports` – Ports used to allow connectivity for storage devices & optical drives.
+IDE is outdated and was replaced by SATA interface, which is smaller and faster(speeds up to 600 MB/s)
-- `Expansion slots` – Their primary function is to allow a user to attach additional hardware to optimize their PC’s performance.
-A user can install a high-performance sound card or a TV tuner.
+- `Expansion slots` – Enables additional hardware to be installed in order to optimize computer performance.
-- `Northbridge & Southbridge` – Looking at the motherboard, anyone can easily spot a square and metallic component on the bottom right area.
-This area is for the evacuation of heat building up in the system.
-It provides thermal protection for the Northbridge that is an important component of the motherboard.
-Northbridge coordinates the flow of data between video card, memory, and the processor.
-The Southbridge has the same function, only that it coordinates data flow between soundcards and the processor.
+- `Northbridge & Southbridge` – the bottom right area of motherboard houses a square and metallic component, used for the evacuation of heat produced by the computer, providing thermal protection for the Northbridge.
+  - `Northbridge`: coordinates data flow between video card, memory, and the processor.
+  - `Southbridge`: coordinates data flow between soundcards and processor.
 - `BIOS Chip & Battery` – The BIOS chip is a component which consists of a basic code required to carry out the boot process on a computer.
-The process goes on to the point where the operating system or OS takes over.
-BIOS is present on a memory chip, and this chip needs a constant supply of power in order to perform its function.
-However, the power supply can be cut if unplugged from the grid, which is why there is a battery that supplies adequate power to keep it running.
+  - Chip component with code that's responsible for carrying out the computer's boot process, until the OS takes control.
+  - Housed on a memory chip that requires steady power supply to execute its function.
+  - Battery supplies power when the power supply is unplugged, to keep it running.
 - `Front Panel Connectors`, USB & Audio Headers – Front Panel connectors is a place where all the elements on the front are connected.
 It comprises of USB connectors, power button, power LED, audio connectors, and the reset buttons.
 - `Rear Panel Connectors` – Rear Panel Connectors act as a bridge between the inside and outside of a computer.
 These connectors are situated on the left edge of a motherboard, so it is pretty confusion what the name suggests.
 However, these connectors can be accessed from the outside, so their name simply tells where they can be accessed from.
 These connectors power all external hardware which include a mouse, keyboard, speakers, monitor, etc.
 - form factors: ATX, microATX, ITX